-This subsection is concerned with the question to what extent variables like stockholdings, risk aversion, miscalibration or mental accounting can explain differences in individuals' exercise behavior.
-We therefore employ the methodology described in Chapter 4 and test the predictions derived in Chapter 2.
+This subsection investigates to what extent variables like risk aversion, company stockholdings, miscalibration or mental accounting can explain the differences in the observed exercise behavior across the individuals in our data set.
+We therefore employ the methodology described in Section 4 and test the predictions derived in Section 2.1.

-Table 10 compares variables for the group of individuals that immediately exercised their ESOs with those from the group that either did not exercise immediately or that did not sell acquired shares.
+Table 8 compares individual variables for the group of employees that immediately exercised their ESOs with those from the group that did not exercise immediately (or that did not sell acquired shares).
 For each of the two groups, the table contains means and medians of the respective variables as well as the number of observations used in calculating each variable (Obs.).
-The last column presents p-values of a two-sample Wilcoxon rank-sum test (Mann-Whitney test) comparing the mean values of the respective variables.
+The last column presents p-values of a two-sample Wilcoxon rank-sum test (Mann-Whitney test) comparing the respective mean values.
 The null hypothesis is that the two groups are from populations with the same means.